-You May Be Surprised To Learn Which Two Countries Are Making The Globe A Lot Greener
+You May Be Surprised To Learn Which 2 Countries Are Making The Globe A Lot Greener

 "They are really doing a good job," Brown says.
 They have a large and comprehensive program of tree growing, tree planting, tree maintenance."

 Those trees likely will stay in place, capturing dust and also carbon dioxide, the greenhouse gas.
-They'll store that carbon in wood and roots and soil, doing their part to slow down global warming.
+They'll store that carbon in wood and roots and soil, doing their part to slow global warming.